WebAssembly/design/Modules.md

 The *function index space* indexes all imported and internally-defined function definitions, assigning monotonically-increasing indices based on the order of definition in the module (as defined by the [binary encoding](BinaryEncoding.md)).
+Thus, the index space starts at zero with the function imports (if any) followed by the functions defined within the module.

 The function index space is used by: